Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 So, how can you establish the relationship between dependent and independent factors in your data?

-This is where sensitivity analysis-based charts, such as Tornado Graph, come in.
+This is where sensitivity analysis charts, such as the Tornado Graph, come in.

 In this blog, you’ll learn the following:

-Sensitivity analysis determines how different values of an independent variable affect a particular dependent variable under a given set of assumptions.
+Sensitivity analysis in Excel determines how different values of an independent variable affect a particular dependent variable under a given set of assumptions.

-In other words, sensitivity analysis study how various sources of uncertainty in a mathematical model contribute to the model’s overall uncertainty.
+In other words, how various sources of uncertainty in a mathematical model contribute to the model’s overall uncertainty.
 This technique is used within specific boundaries that depend on one or more input variables.

-You can use this insightful chart to uncover hidden correlational relationships that exist in your raw business data.
+You can use this insightful chart to uncover hidden correlational relationships in your raw business data.

-The key to interpreting this chart is to always remember the following: independent variables (metrics) are found on the horizontal axis (x-axis).
+The key to interpreting this chart is to always remember that independent variables (metrics) are found on the horizontal axis (x-axis).
 And, the dependent variables are situated on the vertical axis (y-axis) in a Cartesian plane.

-Use a sensitivity analysis chart to identify the general trend of your key variables in your raw data.
+Use a sensitivity analysis Excel chart to identify the general trend of the key variables in your raw data.

-Data points in this chart are grouped together based on how close their values are, which makes it easier to identify outliers.
-You don’t want to base your business decisions on outliers because they can be misleading.
+Data points in this chart are grouped based on how close their values are, which makes it easier to identify outliers.
+However, you should be cautious about relying on these outliers for decision-making, as they can contribute to misleading data visualization and may not accurately represent the overall trends.

 Interestingly, the nature of the correlations can also be estimated based on a specified confidence level.

-Sensitivity analysis charts are widely used by seasoned data visualization experts to display the causal relationships between two variables.
+Sensitivity analysis in Excel is widely used by seasoned data visualization experts to display the causal relationships between two variables.

 The relationship between variables can be positive or negative.